 If adding an air conditioning unit of any significant value to your caravan, it’s well worth notifying your caravan insurance provider and increasing your equipment sums insured to make sure it’s covered in the event of a claim.

 For motorhomes, a permanently fixed system such as the roof-mounted or under bench options mentioned would need to be added to your vehicle’s insured value.
-A removable unit such as the Outwell Caletta or the Cool My Camper system would be classed as non-fixed motorhome equipment – note Caravan Guard’s motorhome insurance policy automatically includes up to £5000 for such non fixed equipment and personal possessions.
+A removable unit such as the Cool My Camper system or Totalcool 3000 would be classed as non-fixed motorhome equipment – note Caravan Guard’s motorhome insurance policy automatically includes up to £5000 for such non-fixed equipment and personal possessions.

 Over to you…

-Got any advice on keeping cool when on your travels that you’d like to pass on to fellow motorhomers or caravanners?
+Got any advice on keeping cool when on your caravan or motorhome travels that you’d like to pass on to fellow leisure vehicle owners?
 Please feel free to add a comment below.